 Step 2: Marinate the steak

-Marinate the sirloin steak with salt, ground black pepper, oregano, and thyme.
+Marinate the sirloin steak with spices.
 No need to let it rest.

 Step 3: Sear the steak

-Sear garlic with butter on a cast-iron pan over high heat.
-Wait until the pan is sizzling hot and add the sirloin steak in.
-Let it cook on the first side for 2 minutes, and the second side for 1 minute.
+Sauté garlic with butter on a cast-iron pan over high heat, add the sirloin steak in, cook on the first side for 2 minutes, and the second side for 1 minute.

 Step 4: Make the dressing